WebTender/kuma-waybar/README.md

 ## Configuration

-Provide a local `.env` in the working directory with the following content:
+Global configuration can be set in `~/.kuma-waybar.env`:
 ```env
 UPTIME_KUMA_API_KEY=your-api-key
 UPTIME_KUMA_BASE_URL=https://your-uptime-kuma-instance.com
 ```

+> You may also provide a local `.env` in the working directory
-You can also provide the `--env` argument to the script to point to the `.env` file.
+> You can also provide the `--env` argument to the script to point to the `.env` file.

-E.g. `kuma-waybar --env=$HOME/.config/waybar/.kuma-waybar.env`
+> E.g. `kuma-waybar --env=$HOME/.config/waybar/.kuma-waybar.env`

 **Where to get the API Key?**